The Esme Trilogy: Esme’s Gift, by Elizabeth Foster

 Mark, guardian of Mawson Bear says:

 Another dreary Monday.
-I popped my head out from the pillows and saw that my Grownup ‘real’ world was not in it’s finest state.
-Longing to immerse myself in another realm, I picked up Esme’s Wish (which I reviewed here), to read once again on the commuter ride to work.
+My real world was not in it’s finest state.
+Longing to immerse myself in another realm, I picked up Esme’s Wish to read on the commuter ride to work.

-Not that Aeolia is trouble free either, far from it.
-Evil characters disrupt the harmony and the city of Esperance is crumbling from earthquakes.
+Not that Aeolia is free of troubles.
+The city of Esperance is crumbling from earthquakes.
 The mystery of her lost mother just gets deeper no matter how far Esme investigates nor how many dangers she faces.

 A loud cry derailed Esme’s train of thought.
 Her head whipped up.
 A rush of feathers filled her vision.
 The sea eagle was streaking down toward her, it’s sharp talons poised, ready to strike.
 Esme’s Wish Ch.3.’